ngallo/ngallo.github.io/content/blog/2025-11-08/trust-model-for-ambient-mesh.md

 <!--more-->

-## Ambient Mesh is Redefining Zero Trust in the Cloud Native Service Mesh
+## Ambient Mesh is redefining Zero Trust in the Cloud Native Service Mesh

 Last month I had the pleasure of discussing **Ambient Mesh** with some of the leading minds in the **Cloud Native** space.